-The Poplar Bluff Memorial Library Collection includes title records, court documents, and other papers primarily from Butler County, Missouri.
+The Poplar Bluff Municipal Library Collection includes title records, court documents, and other papers primarily from Butler County, Missouri.
 This collection also contains register books from the Edgewood Home for Children in Poplar Bluff and personal items belonging to William B. Adams, such as farm workers’ time schedules and a divorce memorandum journal.

 Ramsay Place Names File, 1928-1945 (C2366)